Construction of asymptotic quantum many-body scar states in the SU($N$) Hubbard model: Results: Application to SU( ) Hubbard Model

 \subsection{Parent Hamiltonian}

-For definiteness, we work with the one-dimensional SU($N$) Fermi–Hubbard model ($N\ge 3$) on a chain of length $L$.
-On a single site $j$, we denote the local vacuum by $\vac_j$ and introduce the onsite two-particle states as
+For definiteness, we work with the one-dimensional SU($N$) Fermi-Hubbard model ($N\ge 3$) on a chain of length $L$.
+On a single site $j$, we denote the local vacuum by $\vac_j$ and introduce the on-site two-particle states as

 For later convenience, we set